 There are also countless premium plugins available from dedicated marketplaces.
 This includes the CodeCanyon website, which at the time of writing features almost 6,000 plugins:

-With so much choice, you should have no problem finding a plugin that provides exactly the features you need.
+With so much choice, you should have no problem finding a A plugin is a software component that adds specific features and functionality to your WordPress website.
+Esse...
+More that provides exactly the features you need.
 However, despite being one of WordPress’s biggest selling points, some plugins can negatively impact your website.

 Every time you install a plugin, you’re adding third-party code to your site.
 The more plugins you add, the higher your chances are of encountering bugs and security vulnerabilities.
-In fact, themes and plugins account for 96.22 percent of WordPress vulnerabilities.
+In fact, A WordPress theme is a set of files that determine the design and layout of a website.
+It controls everything ...
+More and plugins account for 96.22 percent of WordPress vulnerabilities.

 It’s common to install multiple plugins from different developers.
 However, there is a chance that you might encounter conflicts between these different sets of third-party code.
 In the worst-case scenario, these clashes can completely break your site.
 Compatibility errors are also notoriously difficult to diagnose, particularly if you have a long list of WordPress plugins that may be causing the problem.